 If San Diego’s underwater world unnerves you, La Jolla comes to rescue, inviting to further explore its hidden gems, including Birch Aquarium at Scripps Institution of Oceanography.
 Dated back to 1905, the Aquarium is home to more than 60 habitats of fishes and other marine animals.
 You can find sharks, seahorses, and a myriad of invertebrates in both indoor and outdoor exhibits of Birch Aquarium.

 As one of the most prominent oceanographic museums and research centers, this secluded place also shares its discoveries on climate and Earth.
-Virtual eduction programs further instill awe and admiration for the astounding marine environment and its inhabitants.
+Virtual education programs further instill awe and admiration for the astounding marine environment and its inhabitants.
 Never as crowded as some other places in La Jolla, this hidden gem in San Diego yet greets almost 500,000 visitors a year.

 10. Queen Califia’s Magical Circle